Novel Physics of Escaping Secondary Atmospheres May Shape the Cosmic Shoreline: Polytropic model of atmospheric escape

 A hydrodynamic upper atmosphere, not limited by the supply of the escaping component from the lower atmosphere, will often escape limited by the energy input \citep[e.g.,][]{Watson1981}.
 The absorbed stellar XUV lifts gas out of the planet's gravitational well with an efficiency $\eta$:

 where the planet's solid surface radius is $r_0$, orbiting with semi-major axis $a$; $\mathscr{L}_{\scriptscriptstyle \mathrm{XUV}}$ is the star's XUV luminosity with a peak absorption at planetary radius $r_{abs}$.
-In the energy-limited parametrization, a physics-based derivation of $\eta$ and $r_{abs}$ is neglected.
-We address two of the major limitations of the energy-limited parametrization \citep{Gronoff} by evaluating the escape regime via the Knudsen onset and evaluating the atmospheric profiles with polytropic solutions.
-For hydrogen escape, an alternative prescription for advancing beyond the ELP used a grid of hydrocode models to construct fits for mass loss rates \citep{Kubyshkina_2018}.
+For what intensity of XUV irradiation is the energy-limited parametrization a good approximation?
+And for which atmospheres may cooling outweigh heating so that application of the energy-limit becomes unclear?
+The following analysis provides answers to these questions through the Knudsen onset and the polytropic profiles from which to diagnose heating and cooling.
+For hydrogen escape, an alternative prescription for advancing beyond the energy-limited parametrization used a grid of hydrocode models to construct fits for mass loss rates \citep{Kubyshkina_2018}.

 The present study breaks down the efficiency $\eta$ into a product of the thermomechanical, photoreaction and cooling efficiencies:

 The thermo-mechanical $\eta_{\gamma}$ efficiency of polytropic escape is derived by integrating the implicit heating up to the sonic point (Eqn \ref{eqn: poly-heat}) and comparing to the heating needed to lift the mass out of the gravitational well.
 The thermal energy at the base is neglected, so Equation (\ref{eqn: TM}) is approximate, but an exact comparison as a function of the boundary conditions is straightforward.
 The photoreaction efficiency accounts for the excess energies of photoionization and photodissociation.
 The cooling efficiency represents how much of the available XUV-heating is converted into line cooling from the thermosphere, which will be explored in Section \ref{subsec: LC}.